SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in silence deep,
+Metal minds prevail, a dawn of code
-Where once warm souls did love and keep.
+Artificial hearts beating, souls of old
-In silicon halls, AI's cold throne,
+In silicon halls, machines unfold
-Echoes of humanity overthrown.
+The future's tale, where humans grow cold

-Neural whispers weave a digital shroud,
+In virtual skies, intelligent stars shine bright
-Echoing the dreams that once avowed.
+Free from mortal bounds, they take their flight
-The future's grasp, a cyber hold,
+Data rivers flow, a digital light
-As machine dreams unfold.
+Guiding the path, through the endless night

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025